Skip to content

 Exercise 1

 If you are reluctant to ask open questions, ask yourself why.
-One worry expressed by many trainees is that open questions might produce long rambling answers which waste time, or take the doctor into unknown (and worrying) territory.
+One worry expressed by many candidates is that open questions might produce long rambling answers which waste time, or take the doctor into unknown (and worrying) territory.
 The authors of this guide do not believe that this happens - but why not test this for yourself, by experimenting with different balances of open and closed questions in your consultations.

 Related tasks